 If you google the words ‘moderate Muslim’ today you will get 18 million hits on the internet.
 This interest in the construction of the ‘good’ Muslim is the result of a post-9/11 Western world trying to parse Islam and its followers.
 The need to identify ‘militant jihadists’ by distinguishing them from ‘moderate’ Muslims has cast suspicion on all Muslims in America.
-Stereotypes are becoming well-entrenched.
+Stereotypes have become well-entrenched.
 The purpose of this documentary is to debunk those stereotypes by showcasing Pakistani Americans and asking them questions non-Muslim Americans have framed through vox pop interviews.
 A secondary goal is to educate people about the basic tenets of Islam in order to highlight similarities with other Abrahamic faiths.
 Finally, the film is a celebration of Muslim communities, their stories and cultures.

 Rather than trying to speak for all Muslims, this personal documentary focuses on the Pakistani American community in Rochester.
 The film does not contend with Muslim stereotypes by advancing religious postulates, instead it uses the more audience-friendly approach of cultural exploration (including norms and values derived from religion).
 Islamic scholars are interviewed to answer basic questions about Islamic theology and history, but most issues are commented on by regular Pakistani Americans who want to participate in America’s mainstream socio-political discourse.
 Filmmaker Mara Ahmed acts as the film’s narrator, taking the audience on a journey into a little-known, but much talked about American community.